The Jersey City Cannabis Control Board (CCB) approved five adult-use cannabis dispensaries during their November meeting including Lifted Vision.

 “In some of those cases, it will be grandfathered in,” Woodson said.
 He noted some were approved by the Planning Board first when the CCB is supposed to be first due to the delays.

 “We are building the plane while we are flying it.
 It is what it is,” Mondello said.

-They were approved 4-0.
+The Jersey City Cannabis Board approved them 4-0.
 Kaplowitz was recused.

-Backpack Boyz Jersey City
+Backpack Boyz and Jersey City

 Backpack Boyz LLC at 746 Grand St was the last application reviewed by the Jersey City Cannabis Control Board.
 They have a licensing agreement for the name.
 Co-owner Elizabeth Sandberg of Allendale, NJ, said she is an immigrant who started a plant nursery 25 years ago with her husband.